monkey/duda-examples/README.md

 # Duda IO Examples / DST-2

+## READ !

+This master branch is for testing purposes of the development version of Duda, make sure to checkout the __dst-1__ branch!

 The following code are different examples of [Duda I/O](http://duda.io) stack API usage.
 It covers specific of each API example and objects available on version __DST-2__.

 ## Documentation